corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 Rust has quickly become a popular choice for teams seeking to write safe and efficient systems.
 Its unique blend of performance, safety, and concurrency makes it an attractive option for various applications, from embedded systems to web development.

 However, adopting Rustlang for your first production project requires careful planning and strategy.
+After all, this is a big deal: betting on a new programming language could be a business decision that you base the next ten years of your company on.

 The goal of this guide is to provide you with a comprehensive checklist and actionable advice to make your first real-world Rust project a success.

 <h2>Table of Contents</h2>